 Not to mention the explosive growth of TikTok.

-The 100% video-based social network is nearing 1 billion monthly active users.
+The 100% video-based social network has over 1 billion monthly active users.

-TikTok is the go-to social platform for many young folks.
+TikTok is the go-to social platform for many young people.

 And it's the reigning champion of social networks among Gen Z.